 - Physician office visit and prescription drug copayments

 Download the Flexible Spending Account Brochure for an overview.
 For a comprehensive list of covered expenses, download the list of eligible expenses .
 Use the HCSA worksheet to estimate your HCSA expenditures.

 Eligibility and Monthly Fee

 All active state employees who are eligible for GIC health benefits are eligible to enroll in the HCSA .
 Employees must work at least 18.75 hours in a 37.5-hour work week or 20 hours in a 40-hour work week.
 For the 2015 calendar year, the monthly administrative fee for HCSA alone, DCAP alone, or HCSA and DCAP combined $2.50 on a pre-tax basis.

-New state employees, including MBTA, Charms and Valley Collaborative Employees joining the GIC for the first time, may enroll for partial-year benefits.
+New state employees may enroll for partial-year benefits.
 For HCSA, new hire benefits begin at the same time as other GIC benefits.

 2 1/2 Month's Grace Period

 It’s important to consider your election carefully.
 Because of the tax benefits of FSAs, the IRS imposes a strict “use-it-or-lose-it” rule, which means money left in a pre-tax account at plan year end is forfeited.
 However, you’re given additional time with the 2 ½ month grace period to use your benefits.
 For the 2017 fiscal year, you have until September 15, 2017 to incur claims and until October 15, 2017